 Also of interest is that Petersburg has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Petersburg is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.01% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Petersburg is somewhat higher than in the average US city of 21.84%: 25.01% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Petersburg in 2022 was $29,590, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $118,360 for a family of four.
 However, Petersburg contains both very wealthy and poor people as well.